 For me, I have always wanted the ability to have the same sounds live as we do on our recordings.
-A MIDI keyboard controller was a good starting ground for me to see if this was the route I wanted to go.
-These are easy to program to your laptop by using a DAW such as Ableton Live or Logic.
+A MIDI keyboard controller was a good starting ground for me to see if this was indeed the route I wanted to go.

-The good thing about these keyboards is they are generally not very expensive, which allows you to wet your feet a little bit before making a big investment.
+The high-grade thing about these keyboards is they are generally not very expensive, which allows you to wet your feet a little bit before making a big investment.

 Before I get into my favorite controllers, Nektar has come out with a crazy good keyboard called the Panorama T4.
 I highly suggest checking out my review on it here.
-The key-bed is ridiculously good realistic.
+The key-bed is ridiculously good at mimicking a realistic feel.

 Best MIDI Controllers 2019

 Akai Professional MPK2 – 25 Key MIDI Controller